astoilkov/astoilkov/readme.md

 - [My kind of company](https://astoilkov.com/my-kind-of-company)
 - [Doubt conventions](https://astoilkov.com/doubt-conventions)

-### Endorsement
+### Electron Vite

 If you are building an Electron app, take a look at [Electron Vite](https://electron-vite.github.io/) — it's a game changer.
-I'm helping [@caoxiemeihao](https://github.com/caoxiemeihao) spread the word, I'm not associated.
+I'm helping [@caoxiemeihao](https://github.com/caoxiemeihao) spread the word, I'm not associated in any other way.

 <p>&nbsp;</p>